 Of course, like every investment opportunity, property investment relies on 3 key factors:

-- Timing – investment opportunities disappear quickly, so funds need to be ready
+Investment opportunities disappear quickly, so funds need to be ready.

 By utilising the past, we can not only spare the green areas of land left in the UK, but also provide thousands of new homes to ease the negative effects of the housing crisis.
 This benefits not only property investors, but also boosts the economy and provides homes for thousands of UK residents that are struggling to find homes.